Farmington City Council holds three public hearings

-The Farmington City Council held public hearings last week on the placement of a proposed public safety sales tax on the November ballot, the institution of a city use tax on internet sales, and a proposed amendment to zoning regulations for land use.
+Farmington City Council held public hearings recently about placing a public safety sales tax on the November ballot, instituting a city use tax on internet sales, and amending zoning regulations for land use.

 The public hearings were held during the Aug.
 12 council meeting at Long Hall.